rishabh1403/blog-source/posts/coding/leetcode/2020/04/169-majority-element.md

 linear time complexity.

 The algorithm works when there is a guarantee that the majority element exists.
-It is based on a very simple concept that the count of majority will be greater than the combined count of all the other values in the array.
+It is based on a very simple concept that the count of the majority will be greater than the combined count of all the other values in the array.
 Here's the algorithm

-- First we assume thet element at index 0 is our majority element
+- First, we assume that element at index `0` is our majority element
-- We declare two variables maj and count to keep the index of majority element and its count
+- We declare two variables `maj` and `count` to keep the index of majority element and its count
-- We will initialize these variuables with value 0,1 respectively i.e the index at which majority element exists is 0 and it's count is 1
+- We will initialize these variables with value `0,1` respectively i.e the index at which majority element exists is `0` and its count is `1`
-- Now we will iterate over the array from index one
+- Now we will iterate over the array from index `1`
 - When we encounter an element, if it is same as the number at majority index, we increase the count else decrease it
-- If at any point the count becomes 0, we change majority index to that current index and change count back to 1
+- If at any point the count becomes `0`, we change majority index to that current index and change count back to `1`
-- At last, we have our index where majority element exists
+- At last, we have our index where the majority element exists

-If majority index exists, it's count will be more than count of all the numbers combined.
-Hence we always get the index at which majority index exists
+If the majority index exists, it's count will be more than count of all the numbers combined.
+Hence we always get the index at which the majority index exists

 We have discussed the approach, **I urge you to go ahead on leetcode and give it another try**. :smile: